 Download Pediatric Massage Intake form here.

-Pediatric massage is similar in some ways to adult massage, as the heath benefits and power of touch can be profound.
+Pediatric massage is similar in some ways to adult massage, as the health benefits and power of touch can be profound.
 It's also different in that:

 Children do not completely undress for the massage appointment, they can change into shorts and a tank top or keep on whatever clothing they are wearing when they arrive.

-Perhaps the first appointment is about building a trust and rapport, to explain what massage is and answer the child’s and parent’s questions.
+Perhaps the first appointment is about building trust and rapport, explaining what massage is, and answering the child’s and parent’s questions.

-It is important to know that Oregon Licensed Massage Therapists must undergo an FBI fingerprinting and Oregon State Police background check, and that the educational requirements are in communication and ethics, anatomy, kinesiology, pathology, massage and hydrotherapy are a minimum of 625 hours.
-Each renewal, which is every 2 years in Oregon, massage therapists must report at least 25 hours of continuing education, and at least 4 hours in communication and ethics.
+It is important to know that Oregon Licensed Massage Therapists must undergo an FBI fingerprinting and Oregon State Police background check and that the educational requirements in communication and ethics, anatomy, kinesiology, pathology, massage, and hydrotherapy are a minimum of 625 hours.
+For each renewal, which is every 2 years in Oregon, massage therapists must report at least 25 hours of continuing education, and at least 4 hours in communication and ethics.